gdsbook/book/notebooks/01_geospatial_computational_environment.md

 import geopandas
 ```

-This brings on the session the entire library of methods and clases, which we
+We now have access to the entire library of methods and clases, which we
 can call by prepending `geopandas.` to the name of the function we want.
 Sometimes, however, we will want to shorten the name to save keystrokes.
 This
 approach, called _aliasing_, can be done as follows: